DTP587/PID-Blender/README.md

     }
   }
 ```
 Evaluate the Zero-Cross flag, which when true, we calculate the time since the Zero-Cross was triggered.
 Once the time reaches the `DIM_TIME` calculated by the PID Control loop, we trigger the gate of the TRIAC to allow the AC to flow.
-Finally, after a short propogation period ($10\;\mu s$) for the TRIAC to trigger, the gate is set LOW and the Zero-Cross flag is reset, ready for the next signal from the dimmer.
+Finally, after a short propogation period ( $10$ $\mu s$ ) for the TRIAC to trigger, the gate is set LOW and the Zero-Cross flag is reset, ready for the next signal from the dimmer.

 ### PID Control